jtpolasek/sleepnomad/content/posts/2018-7-16--Vitamin-D-Does-It-Work-For-Sleep-Apnea/index.md

 ### The Quest Begins

 So there you have the foundation of this blog.
 Vitamin D is not the only thing I have tried.
 In fact there is a long list of things I have tried and will write about.
 Everything from playing a **didgeridoo to neurofeedback.** Some things have worked well and others not so much.
 But they may work for you!
-Along the way, I have tried various sleep products and a few tricks to helping you sleep better.
+Along the way, I have tried various sleep products and have found a few tricks to sleeping better.
 I would love to hear your best tips or products that you have tried.
 Please send me a message until I get a comment system going.
 In my next post, I will write about starting vitamin d and talking to my doctor about it.
 You could say it was a bit "iffy" ha!

 [YouTube - Dr. Gominak - High Intensity Health](https://www.youtube.com/watch?v=74F22bjBmqE)